turbulem/ios-guidelines/README.md

 * There should be exactly one blank line between methods to aid in visual clarity and organization.
 Whitespace within methods should separate functionality, but often there should probably be new methods.
 * `@synthesize` and `@dynamic` should each be declared on new lines in the implementation.

+## Brackets
+Use egyptian brackets for:

+* control structures (if-else, for, switch)

+Non egyptian brackets are meant to be used for:

+* class implementations (if any)
+* method implementations

 ## Conditionals

 Conditional bodies should always use braces even when a conditional body could be written without braces (e.g., it is one line only) to prevent [errors](https://github.com/NYTimes/objective-c-style-guide/issues/26#issuecomment-22074256).
 These errors include adding a second line and expecting it to be part of the if-statement.
 Another, [even more dangerous defect](http://programmers.stackexchange.com/a/16530) may happen where the line "inside" the if-statement is commented out, and the next line unwittingly becomes part of the if-statement.
 In addition, this style is more consistent with all other conditionals, and therefore more easily scannable.